VarunPaka2k/Statistics-and-Trends/README.md

 Here's a brief explanation of each column in the dataset:

+This looks to be a version of the World Happiness Report dataset, in which a number of years' data has been collected from various countries over well-being and social factors, among other economic and psychological indicators.
+The details of data and description of columns are as follows:

+Columns and Their Descriptions:
-Country name: Name of the country.
+1. Country name: The name of the country for which the data is collected.
-Regional indicator: Region to which the country belongs.
-Ladder score: The happiness score for each country, based on responses to the Cantril Ladder question that asks respondents to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
-Upper whisker: Upper bound of the happiness score.
-Lower whisker: Lower bound of the happiness score.
+2. Year: It signifies the year when the data was recorded.
+3. Life Ladder: A subjective measure of well-being, also known as the Cantril ladder.
+People are asked to rate their current lives on a scale from 0 to 10, with 10 being the best possible life and 0 the worst.
-Log GDP per capita: The natural logarithm of the country's GDP per capita, adjusted for purchasing power parity (PPP) to account for differences in the cost of living between countries.
+4. Log GDP per capita: Logarithm of Gross Domestic Product per capita, a measure of economic output accounting for the population size.
+This serves as an indicator of the general wealth of the country.
-Social support: The national average of binary responses(either 0 or 1 representing No/Yes) to the question about having relatives or friends to count on in times of trouble.
+5. Social support: Represents the average perceived social support of respondents through the level of emotional and material support that individuals feel they receive from family or friends.
-Healthy life expectancy: The average number of years a newborn infant would live in good health, based on mortality rates and life expectancy at different ages.
+6. Healthy life expectancy at birth: The average number of years a newborn can expect to live in full health, considering the current mortality rates and health conditions.
-Freedom to make life choices: The national average of responses to the question about satisfaction with freedom to choose what to do with one's life.
+7. Freedom to make life choices: This is a measure of the perceived freedom that people have to make choices about their own lives.
-Generosity: The residual of regressing the national average of responses to the question about donating money to charity on GDP per capita.
+8. Generosity:This measures the amount of money that respondents report they have given to charity in the past month, adjusted for GDP per capita.
+It's a proxy for altruistic behaviour.
-Perceptions of corruption: The national average of survey responses to questions about the perceived extent of corruption in the government and businesses.
-Dystopia + residual: Dystopia is an imaginary country with the world’s least-happy people, used as a benchmark for comparison.
-The dystopia + residual score is a combination of the Dystopia score and the unexplained residual for each country, ensuring that the combined score is always positive.
-Each of these factors contributes to the overall happiness score, but the Dystopia + residual value is a benchmark that ensures no country has a lower score than the hypothetical Dystopia.
+9. Perceptions of corruption: The perceived level of corruption within a country, ranging from 0 to 1, where lower values indicate lower levels of perceived corruption.
-Positive affect: The national average of responses to questions about positive emotions experienced yesterday.
+10. Positive affect: Average frequency of positive emotions over the past day - happiness, laughter, or feeling really good.
-Negative affect: The national average of responses to questions about negative emotions experienced yesterday.
+11. Negative Affect: Average frequency of negative emotions over the past day - sadness, anger, or feeling really bad.